Pan-Africanism: Intellectual and social origins

+First organisations

 Modern Pan-Africanism began around the start of the 20th century.
 The African Association, later renamed the Pan-African Association, was established around 1897 by Henry Sylvester Williams, who organized the First Pan-African Conference in London in 1900.

 The Pan-African Congress series of meetings followed 1900's First Pan-African Conference that was held in London.
 A meeting of the Congress in 1919 in Paris (1st Pan-African Congress), 1921 in London (2nd Pan-African Congress), 1923 in London (3rd Pan-African Congress), 1927 in New York City (4th Pan-African Congress), and 1945 in Manchester (5th Pan-African Congress) advanced the issue of decolonisation in Africa.

-Among inhabitants of the continent, it was the shared experience of colonial rule and resistance to it that fostered a unified African identity.
+Among inhabitants of the African continent, it was the shared experience of colonial rule and resistance to it that fostered a unified African identity.
+Pan Africanism wasn’t just an idea, it pushed African countries to stand with Africa.
+Many African countries received exiles, protected them, and supported the liberation movement and helped fight apartheid because they saw South Africa’s struggle as Africa’s struggle.
 In the 1930s, Dr Nnamdi Azikiwe's anti-colonial writings from the United States, Accra, and Lagos established him as the most prominent Pan-Africanist in the British West Africa.
 Then-Colonial Secretary Oliver Stanley called Azikiwe (Zik) "the biggest danger of the lot."
 Zik drew his inspiration on the Pan-African ideas of West Indians and African-Americans such as Edward Wilmot Blyden, W.E.B.
 Du Bois, and Marcus Garvey, as well as West Africans such as J.E.
 Casely Hayford and his allies in the National Congress of British West Africa.
 In his publication "Renascent Africa", he offered a vague program for a "New Africa," modeled on the New Negro Movement articulated by Alain Locke.
-Outside his writings, Azikiwe actively participated in Pan-African politics, promulgating intellectually, in person around the Black Atlantic from West Africa and the Caribbean to the United States and western Europe.
+Outside his writings, Azikiwe actively participated in Pan-African politics, promulgating intellectually, in person around the Black Atlantic from West Africa and the Caribbean to the United States and Western Europe.

 The Fifth Pan-African Congress was a significant gathering, which brought together anti-colonial activists from the African continent and the Diaspora.
 Women such as Amy Ashwood Garvey and Amy Jacques Garvey helped to organise the Congress meeting and played a crucial role in the conferences.

+Decolonisation and power

 With the independence of Ghana in March 1957, Kwame Nkrumah was elected as the first Prime Minister and President of the State.
 Nkrumah emerged as a major advocate for the unity of Independent Africa.
-The Ghanaian President embodied a political activist approach to pan-Africanism, championing the "quest for regional integration of the whole of the African continent".
-This period represented a "golden age of high pan-African ambitions"; the continent had experienced revolution and decolonization from Western powers while the narrative of rebirth and solidarity had gained momentum within the pan-African movement.
+The Ghanaian President embodied a political activist approach to pan-Africanism as he championed the "quest for regional integration of the whole of the African continent".
+This period represented a "golden age of high pan-African ambitions"; the continent had experienced revolution and decolonization from Western powers and the narrative of rebirth and solidarity had gained momentum within the pan-African movement.